Intermesh/groupoffice-docs/using/filters.rst

 Adding a filter
 ---------------

 Click the add button in the filters toolbar to open the filter dialog.
 Add your conditions and click "Save".
+If you want to share this filter with other users you can add groups in the permissions tab.

 .. figure:: /_static/using/filters/filter.png
    :alt: Filter